Namsan Park

 If you remember, bring your own lock and add it to the collection of thousands of other locks.

-Namsan Park Hours
+Namsan Park Information

 Namsan Park is open 24 hours but attractions in the area have varying operating hours.